 This campaign focused on children’s rights and helping children who were suffering throughout the world.

 So, FIFA partnered with UNICEF for the 2002 World Cup to promote this good cause.
 Players came out onto the field holding children’s hands.
 And that’s how they promoted the campaign.

 The children wore FIFA/UNICEF ‘Say Yes’ t-shirts for the world to see.

 Child mascots walked out with the players for every game of the tournament.
 This was a great way to promote a worthy cause and expose it to the world.

 2. Fulfil a child’s dream

 It’s a dream come true for them to walk onto the field with their soccer heroes.
-And imagine the feeling for them walking onto the field in front of a full stadium of cheering fans.
+And imagine the feeling of them walking onto the field in front of a packed stadium of cheering fans.

 Being on the field before a big game can show kids that they can achieve their dreams.
-So, they can get a boost in fulfilling their dreams of being a soccer player as well.
+So, they can also get a boost in fulfilling their dreams of being a soccer player.